tags in alphabetical order

 It would be great, if the tags in the tagging module could be sorted in alphabetical order.
 That would make things much easier, to find an existing tag with mouse -scrolling for appending it to the selected pictures per double-click.

-#1 Updated by James C. McPherson about 7 years ago
+#1 Updated by James C. McPherson over 7 years ago